 into the console of the Raspberry Pi.

-With this command you get all the information about the CPU including the serial number.
+With this command you can get all the information about the CPU including the serial number.
 But what if you just want to see the serial number?

 For example, enter the following command.